tibetan-nlp/annodoc/index.md

 ### Dependency relations

-Arguments depend on predicates via labeled dependency relations.
+Arguments depend on predicates via typed dependency relations.
 In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy.
 We follow the UD project and use three dependency relations for core arguments.